 Follow-up: Once your interview is over, you can breathe more easily, but your work is not quite finished.
 Many candidates miss a valuable opportunity by failing to follow up with an organization after an interview.
 Send a thank-you note to the interviewers within a day or two to thank them for their time and indicate your continued interest in the position.
 Do not be afraid to follow up with the interviewers and inquire about the status of your application if you have not heard from them within the agreed time frame.

-You may also want to attend the Interviewing workshops and meet with a career advisor for interviewing advice and practice.
+Need Help?: You may also want to attend the Interviewing workshops and meet with a career advisor for interviewing advice and practice.
 To make an appointment, call 514-398-3304.

 Interview Guides (in French)